schulle4u/yellow-extensions-schulle4u/include/README.md

 To uninstall delete the [extension files](extension.ini).

-## How to use the include extension
+## How to include page content

 Create a `[include]` shortcut.

-The following arguments are available, all but the first arguments are optional:
+The following arguments are available, all but the first argument are optional:

 `location` = The location for included page content (example: `/about/`).
 `mode` = page display mode (full or teaser, default: full)